chequeado/chequeabot/claims_prediction/README.md

 <h1>FACT-CHECKABLE CLAIMS PREDICTION</h1>

 This project, written in Python 2.7, allows you to train a classifier that can predict if a claim is fact-checkable or not.
-We at Chequeado are using a more customized and complex solution that we're working to open source soon, but this current uploaded version is good enough to get accurate results if you train your model with a proper sized set of manually tagged sentences.
+At<a href="https://chequeado.com">Chequeado</a> we are using a solution that is more customized and complex, which we are hoping to make open source soon.
+Nevertheless, this current uploaded version is good enough to get accurate results if you train your model with a proper sized set of manually tagged sentences.

 <h3>OVERVIEW</h3>

 We extract features from a set of sentences using NLP (Natural Language Processing), and then train a Naive Bayes classifier on those features to detect if a new sentence is fact-checkable or not.

-Before training the classifier, we need a create a manually tagged corpus labelling sentences as "fact-checkable" or "non-fact-checkable" in order to train a Machine Learning model, which will then predict the outcome of new, non tagged, claims.
+Before training the classifier we need to create a manually tagged corpus.
+We do this by labelling sentences as "fact-checkable" or "non-fact-checkable", in order to later train a Machine Learning model.

-After that we generate <a href="https://en.wikipedia.org/wiki/Part-of-speech_tagging" >Part-Of-Speech</a> tags for each sentence, using <a href="https://spacy.io/models/">Spacy</a> and use them to extract the important features from the text.
-Finally, we use this extracted features to train a Multinomial Naive Bayes classifier and save it to a pickle, so we can re-use it anytime we need.
+Once we have those sentences tagged, we generate <a href="https://en.wikipedia.org/wiki/Part-of-speech_tagging">Part-Of-Speech</a> tags for each sentence, using <a href="https://spacy.io/models/">Spacy</a> and use those to extract the important features from each sentence.
+Finally, the features are used to train a Machine Learning model (Naive Bayes classifier), that will predict the outcome of new, non-tagged, claims.

 <h3>QUICK START</h3>